-Figure 1 Sample marking of an individual wind turbine
+Figure 2 Sample marking of an individual wind turbine

-MARKING OF FLOATING WIND TURBINE STRUCUTURES
+2.4.2 MARKING OF FLOATING WIND TURBINE STRUCUTURES

-Due to the specific movement of the floating wind structures, it is recommended that:
+Due to the specific movement of the floating wind structures and that some floating turbines can float where the turbine is not vertical by reportedly up to 6°, it is recommended that:

-National Authorities take into account the interaction between aviation lights and the shipping in the area;
+Competent Authorities (AtoN) take into account the interaction between aviation lights and the shipping in the area;

+The marine lights should be placed no higher than 15m above the waterline.

-The marine lights should have a larger vertical divergence compared to a fixed structure, in order to maximize visibility at range to the mariner (e.g. 30º at 50%).
+The marine lights should have a large vertical divergence, in order to maximize visibility at range to the mariner.
+The divergence should enable the AtoN to be visible to mariners from the immediate vicinity of the structure to the maximum luminous range of the light.
+IALA G1065 gives guidance on vertical divergence of lights.

+The structures should be painted yellow all round from the waterline to a height of 15m

+The mooring system may require additional buoyage to mark the hazardous limits.

 MARKING OF GROUP OF STRUCTURES (OFFSHORE WIND FARMS)

-A Significant Peripheral Structure (SPS) will include the structures on the corners and other significant points on the periphery of the OWF.
+A Significant Peripheral Structure (SPS) will include the structures on the corners and other structures on the periphery of the OWF.
 It is recommended that:

-These lights display a Special Mark characteristic, flashing yellow, with a nominal range of 5 Nautical miles;
+These lights display a Special Mark characteristic, flashing yellow, with a minimal nominal range of 5 Nautical miles;

-The National Authority may consider the synchronisation of all SPS;
+The Competent Authority (AtoN) may consider the synchronisation of all SPS;

 In the case of a large or extended OWF, the distance between SPS should not normally exceed 3 Nautical miles.

-It is recommended that Intermediate Peripheral Structures (IPS) selected on the periphery of an OWF:
+Competent Authorities (AtoN) could consider Intermediate Peripheral Structures (IPS) selected on the periphery of an OWF:

 Are marked with flashing yellow lights;